|RFC-0057: Default no handles|

 We propose to disallow handles in FIDL type declarations by default, and add a

-contain handles or other resource types.
+other resource types.
 Adding or removing a

-modifier MAY be a source-breaking change.
+resource modifier MAY be a

 A distinctive feature of FIDL is its support for Zircon handles.
 Handles are 32-bit integers in memory, but they are treated specially: they must be moved rather than copied, and they must be closed to avoid leaking resources.
 This special treatment leads to problems when considering features that only make sense for plain data without handles.
 Although FIDL bindings can conditionally enable code based on the presence of handles, doing so is undesirable because it breaks evolvability guarantees.
 For example, adding a field to a table is normally safe, but adding a handle field would become source-breaking—not only for that table, but for all types transitively containing it.
 This pushes bindings to be conservative, always assuming that types might contain handles even if the library author never intends to add them.